 How Can Ransomware Affect Businesses Long-Term?

-Without ransomware prevention practices, companies run the risk of becoming victims of a cyberattack.
+Without ransomware protection best practices, companies run the risk of becoming victims of a cyberattack.
 But companies must prioritize proper security solutions as ransomware can have long-term effects on the company.

 Let’s take a look at a few examples.
 Ransomware steals sensitive information, including business financial records, customer information, and more.
 If your company faces a ransomware attack, this will quickly break the trust between you and your customers or clients.